nbari/zunzuncito/docs/Quickstart.rst

    routes = {'default':[
        ('/(md5|sha1|sha256|sha512)(/.*)?', 'hasher', 'GET, POST'),
-       ('/.*', 'default')

    ]}

    app = zunzuncito.ZunZun(root, versions, routes)

 * line 3 defines the "document root" for your API
-* line 7 gives multitenant support, in the example all '*' is going to be handled by the 'default' **vroot**
+* line 7 gives multitenant support, in the example all "*" is going to be handled by the 'default' **vroot**
-* line 11 contains a regex matching all the requests it is at the bottom because in the routes order matters.
+* line 11 contains a regex matching all the requests, it is at the bottom because in the routes, order matters.

-*vroot

 The contents of the **my_api** contain python modules (API Resources) for example the content of module zun_default/zun_default.py is: